Early Childhood Services in North Dakota

 Licensed Child Care Provider Categories

-- Licensed Preschools: Part-time educational and socialization experiences for children age 2 years to kindergarten
+- Licensed Preschools: Preschools provide educational and socialization experiences for children age 2 years to kindergarten and may operate sessions for no more than 3 hours per day.

-- Multiple License Facility: Has more than one type of license such as a Center and Preschool
+- Multiple License Facility: This type of program has more than one type of license, such as a center and preschool.

 Unlicensed Child Care Provider Categories

 - Approved Relatives: Care for 5 or fewer children or 3 infants; are also eligible to participate in the Child Care Assistance Program.
 By federal law, the 'approved' relatives must be related by marriage, blood relationship or court order and include: grandparents, great-grandparents, aunts, and uncles.
 A sibling who is age 18 or older and who does not live in the same home as the children for whom care is being provided, can also become an approved relative.
 All adults living in the home are checked against the "North Dakota Office of Attorney General, Convicted Sex Offenders and Offenders Against Children-Public List."
+Approved relative providers and adult household members receive a background check.
 These providers are not monitored.

-An unlicensed provider caring for more than three infants or six or more children (of mixed ages) is operating against the law.
+An unlicensed provider caring for more than three infants or six or more children (of mixed ages) is operating against the law and may be charged with a Class B Misdemeanor.

 Child Care Licensure Regulations